Last updated on September 13th, 2023

 One of the benefits of being based in Panama City is that a gorgeous beach is often just a hop, skip, and a jump away.
 The most accessible island to Panama City, Taboga is the perfect day trip on a platter.
 Affectionately called the “Island of Flowers” by Panamanians, Taboga is a mere 30-minute ferry ride from Panama City’s Amador Causeway.

 See the Panama Canal

-The Panama Canal opened on August 15th, 1914.
+The Panama Canal opened on August 15, 1914.
 It generates a third of the country’s economy and all vessels going through have to pay a fee, even if it’s a person swimming through (this happens too).
-The 14-mile Panama canal serves more than 140 of the world’s trade routes.
+The 14-mile Panama Canal serves more than 140 of the world’s trade routes.
 Go see the ships pass (and learn about the history of the canal) from the Miraflores Visitor Center.

 Take a trip to the San Blas Islands

-One for every day of the year, San Blas is an archipelago of 365 breathtaking islands on the Caribbean coast of Panama, which are inhabited by the Indigenous Kuna group.
+One for every day of the year, San Blas is an archipelago of over 365 breathtaking islands on the Caribbean coast of Panama, which are inhabited by the Indigenous Kuna group.
 At the San Blas islands, the sea is largely visible from any single spot.
 What awaits you at this earthly paradise is perfectly powdery white sand and warm, gin-clear waters that essentially render snorkeling gear useless.

 Go to Isla Contadora

 The Pearl Islands are one of Panama’s most glittery archipelagos and Contadora Island is their gem.
 It’s alleged that Spanish conquistadors escaped to Contadora to take stock of their inventory, granting the island its unique name (“Contadora” is Spanish for a bookkeeper).
 You’ll find lots of evidence of this period of wealth — and a curious ferry shipwreck.
 Contadora is also home to Panama’s only legal clothes-optional beach.